Tree-Embedded Bayesian Factor Models for Multidimensional Categorical Distributions: Application to the Spatial Population data

 In this empirical study, we analyze the stay-population data provided by NTT Docomo, one of the largest mobile carriers in Japan with more than 90 million accounts.
 Based on their operational data, the number of mobile terminals in each base station area is counted.
 Then, the population of each area is extrapolated with high accuracy using the penetration rate of NTT Docomo (see \cite{terada2013population, oyabu2013evaluating}).
-We consider the 500 meter mesh data over the five special wards of Tokyo (Figure~\ref{fig:tokyomap}), including $M=452$ observation locations.
+We consider the 500 meter mesh data, including $M=452$ observation areas (meshes), on the five special wards of Tokyo (Figure~\ref{fig:tokyomap}).
 A sample of the observed distributions is also illustrated in Figure~\ref{fig:tokyomap}.
 The same data set has been used in different Bayesian contexts of spatial or spatiotemporal analysis \citep[see, for example,][]{wakayama2024spatiotemporal,wakayama_jrss}.

 In contrast to the previous studies above, which only considered populations of gender-age-total, in this analysis, we consider the distributions of population by gender and age.
-Specifically, the dataset provides two gender categories (Male and Female) and eight age groups: 15--19, 20--29, 30--39, 40--49, 50--59, 60--69, 70--79, and 80 years or older.
-Consequently, for each location and time point, the observation is represented as a frequency vector with $N+1=16$ categories.
-In this analysis, we extract specific time points from February, July, and December 2019 and independently analyze data for the selected time points.
+Specifically, the dataset provides the two gender categories (Male and Female) and eight age groups: 15--19, 20--29, 30--39, 40--49, 50--59, 60--69, 70--79, and 80 years or older.
+Consequently, for each area and time point, the observation is represented as a frequency vector with $N+1=16$ categories.
+In this analysis, we extract nine specific time points from February, July, and December 2019 with various temporal characteristics, such as morning/night and weekday/holiday, as detailed in Table~\ref{tab:ppl-real-scale100-with-independent-dirichlet}, and independently analyze the data for the selected time points.
+Each area has a relatively large sample size; for example, for the first selected time (National Holiday), the average total count is approximately 6000.
+In order to evaluate the robustness of the methods under different amounts of information, we use the original data sets and also modified data in which all counts are reduced to one tenth by multiplying them with $0.1$ and then rounding them to integers.

-We begin with a quantitative comparison with existing models designed to analyze compositional data, based on the Posterior Predictive Loss (PPL) defined in \cite{gelfand1998PPLdef}.
-We then summarize the main findings obtained with the proposed factor model.